-The responsibility for assigning grades rests exclusively with the instructor of a course or section, who must announce the general method of grading to his/her class at the beginning of the course.
-Grades in all courses are reported to the University Registrar at the end of each semester for all students and at midterm for undergraduates (midterm grades are not considered part of the student's permanent academic record).
-Changes to student grades must be reported on grade change cards and have all required signatures.
+The responsibility for assigning grades rests exclusively with the instructor of a course or section, who must communicate the general method of grading to his/her class at the beginning of the course.
+Final grades in all courses are reported to the University Registrar at the end of each semester for all students and mid-semester grades are reported to the University Registrar for undergraduate students.
+The purpose of mid-semester grades is advisory; the grades are not part of a student's official academic record or transcript.
+Changes to student grades must be reported to the University Registrar and must have all required approvals.

 The grade of S given graduate students in the School of Graduate Studies indicates satisfactory progress in evaluating exclusively thesis and dissertation research.
 The grade S is not counted in determining quality averages.
 The alternative to a grade of S is U (Unsatisfactory).
 The grade of I (Incomplete) may not be used in evaluating thesis and dissertation research.
 In other graduate/professional schools, the grade of S may indicate passing performance in designated courses and advanced seminars.